7 Container Security Best Practices For Better Apps

 Containers also share resources like memory and CPU across one or more hosts, making it challenging to monitor resource consumption on the physical host and get an accurate indication of the container performance or application health.

 To help SecOps help you, look into security tools that provide comprehensive visibility without interfering with your job.
-The right tool should provide sufficient insights into the metrics and logs needed to properly monitor and measure container performance.
+The right tool should provide sufficient insights into the metrics and logs needed to properly monitor and measure container health.

 Don’t forget to observe the network as well and make sure you’re receiving security alerts so next steps can be taken.